AdeDeepFishing/japan-101-for-foreigners/jobs/work-culture.md

-// will update when i actually work in for a while :))
+// will update when i actually work for a while :))